Request Information

 5th Grade Language Arts

-Writing instruction centers on a comprehensive writing process and focuses on writing increasingly complex sentences, composing coherent paragraphs, and writing for a variety of purposes.
-Students develop a variety of writings, including a friendly letter, a variety of original poems, and a persuasive essay.
+Writing instruction centers on a comprehensive writing process and focuses on writing increasingly complex sentences, composing coherent paragraphs, and writing for various purposes.
+Students develop a variety of writings, including a friendly letter, original poems, and a persuasive essay.
+Morphology lessons address reading and understanding words with common prefixes, suffixes, and Greek and Latin roots.
+Instruction also addresses the meaning of various prefixes, suffixes, and roots.

-Grammar lessons address various speech and language-usage conventions (such as capitalization and punctuation).
+Grammar lessons address various speech and language usage conventions (such as capitalization and punctuation).
 These specific grammar skills are then reinforced and applied in all writing exercises.

 5th Grade Math